 He doesn’t know what to do.
 He’s torn between his long-suppressed feelings of guilt about his complicity in this assault and his loyalty to Van Horne, who he believes saved his life when they were in high school.
 Basically, Papineau is a mess.

 Okay, that’s enough.
 My head is spinning.
 How does all this end?

 Read the book.
-It only costs a couple of bucks, you know.
+It only costs a few bucks, you know.

 Yeah, yeah.
 You haven’t mentioned the Ringrose Pub.
 It’s in the title.
 What’s up with that?